willow-ahrens/FinchBenchmarks/README.md

 commands with the `run.sh` script.
 This script runs all of the experiments and generates the graphs shown in the paper.
 Running the data collection scripts automatically downloads the appropriate datasets.

-TODO however they are also included in the artifact distribution.

 The experiments are named as follows:
   - `all_pairs` (for all-pairs image similarity)